State-Based Confidence Bounds for Data-Driven Stochastic Reachability Using Hilbert Space Embeddings: Kernel and Parameter Selection

-The kernel should also be chosen to satisfy universality \cite{sriperumbudur2010hilbert} and boundedness properties.
-One common choice of kernel that satisfies these properties is the Gaussian RBF kernel $k_{\mathcal{X}}(x, x') = \exp(-\lVert x - x' \rVert_{2}^{2}/2\sigma^{2})$, $\sigma > 0$.
-Universal \cite{smola2007hilbert, sriperumbudur2010hilbert} kernels capture all statistical information and moments of the underlying distributions.
-Because the mapping from the set of all probability measures $\mathscr{P}$ into the RKHS \eqref{eqn: kernel distribution embedding definition} is injective for universal kernels, this means there is a unique element in the RKHS $\mathscr{H}_{\mathcal{X}}$ for any $\mathbb{P}, \mathbb{Q} \in \mathscr{P}$, such that $\lVert m_{\mathbb{P}} - m_{\mathbb{Q}} \rVert_{\mathscr{H}_{\mathcal{X}}} = 0$ if and only if $\mathbb{P} = \mathbb{Q}$.
+The kernel should also be chosen to satisfy universality \cite{sriperumbudur2010hilbert, sriperumbudur2011universality} (resp. characteristic) and boundedness properties.
+One common choice of kernel that satisfies these properties is the Gaussian RBF kernel $k(x, x') = \exp(-\lVert x - x' \rVert_{2}^{2}/2\sigma^{2})$, where $\sigma > 0$.
+Universal \cite{smola2007hilbert, sriperumbudur2010hilbert} kernels are so-named because they satisfy a universal approximation property and are able to learn any real-valued function arbitrarily well.
+Because the mapping from the set of all probability measures $\mathscr{P}$ into the RKHS \eqref{eqn: kernel distribution embedding definition} is injective for universal (resp. characteristic, see \cite{sriperumbudur2011universality}) kernels, this means there is a unique element in the RKHS $\mathscr{H}$ for any $\mathbb{P}, \mathbb{Q} \in \mathscr{P}$, such that $\lVert m_{\mathbb{P}} - m_{\mathbb{Q}} \rVert_{\mathscr{H}} = 0$ if and only if $\mathbb{P} = \mathbb{Q}$.
 This ensures that the conditional distribution embedding admits a unique solution \cite{sriperumbudur2010hilbert}, and that we can distinguish between distributions in Hilbert space.
 By choosing a bounded kernel function, we ensure that $\rho < \infty$, and we can achieve tighter bounds by selecting a kernel function with small $\rho$.
 The Gaussian kernel function, for example, has $\rho = 1$.